 I have served on a number of boards such as the Association of Youth Ministry Educators, a professional organization that provides, networking, research, a journal and professional opportunities for those in the field of formal youth ministry education.

 I have published research into youth ministry, ministry philosophy, evaluation/assessment, spiritual formation, adolescent identity/culture, networking, transformative learning, burnout, organizational change, teaching and more.
 I have developed evaluation tools for networks in the National Network of Youth Ministries and been utilized as a consultant on the national level.

 After consulting and launching a number of graduate programs at other institutions, I currently lead Taylor’s two sites for our Master of ministry program.

-I have led seminars, lectures and training in half dozen states and three continents, including both colleges and seminaries.
+I have led seminars, lectures and training in a dozen states and three continents, including both colleges and seminaries and conferences such as Youth Specialties.
 I feel called to a lifetime of youth/family ministry and training and currently have over a decade of professional experience in youth ministry and Christian education.